-Second in reputation behind Cleveland’s historic Arcade of 1889, the Colonial Arcade was constructed less than decade later, in 1898.
-Originally conceived to connect the bustling mercantile street of Euclid Avenue with the former Colonial Hotel on Prospect Avenue (replaced in 2000 by a modernized Residence Inn), the Colonial Arcade was designed in Georgian Revival styling by architect George Smith, who also assisted in the Arcade’s design.
+Second in reputation behind Cleveland’s premier Arcade of 1889 (which runs between Superior and Euclid Avenues), the Colonial Arcade was constructed less than decade later, in 1898.
+It was originally conceived to anchor The Colonial Hotel and to connect the bustling mercantile street of Euclid Avenue with the Colonial Hotel's primary entrance on Prospect Avenue.
+The Colonial Arcade was designed in Georgian Revival styling by architect George Smith, who had also previously assisted in the Arcade’s design.

-Hewing to the theme of the Colonial Hotel, The Knife and Fork Restaurant, a long-time arcade tenant, was appreciated for its Colonial American atmosphere and cuisine.
-However, considering its vintage and namesake, the interior of the two-story retail Colonial Arcade actually appears quite crisp and sleekly modern in its strict geometry and block-long prismatic skylight.
+Hewing to the original design theme of the Colonial Hotel, The Knife and Fork Restaurant, a long-time arcade tenant, was appreciated for its Colonial American atmosphere and cuisine.
+However, considering the structure's age, vintage and namesake, the interior of the two-story retail Colonial Arcade actually appears quite crisp and sleekly modern in its strict geometry and block-long prismatic skylight.

 Close by the East 4th Street entertainment/restaurant area.

 The $60 million redesign and redevelopment of the Colonial Arcade and its environs that brought Marriott's Residence Inn into the fold in 2000 not only added added a food court and additional retail space to serve guests, but also established a connection to yet another local landmark, the nearby Euclid Arcade.
 The Colonial Arcade and the Euclid Arcade are now often jointly referred to as the 5th Street Arcades.